gtfierro/giles/archiver/OPERATORS.md

 apply edge() < min()  < etc... < chunk WINDOW CLAUSE to data since now where WHERE CLAUSE

 a sliding window needs a window operation. chunked window can run on a normal range

+link to docker and use that to run processes! docker written in go